chrislockard/chrislockard.net/content/post/2025-07-31-cx-and-privacy.md

 do.
 Or, *if I was malicious*, I could directly track my readers' behavior myself with server-side logging they were oblivious to.

-What is scarier: the prospect of trusting CloudFlare not to to snoop on you or the prospect of trusting a small-time content producer not to snoop on you?
+What is scarier: the prospect of trusting Cloudflare not to to snoop on you or the prospect of trusting a small-time content producer not to snoop on you?

 ## A Conclusion?
 I'm not sure